rule

 Text 17

-In the beginning of creation is the person of the enjoyer uninvolved given to witnessing the material nature of this universe that by the modes of sattva and the others embodies the gross manifestations and subtler causes [2.10: 10].
+In the beginning of creation is the person of the enjoyer uninvolved given to witnessing the material nature of this universe, the universe that by the operation of sattva and the other modes assumes the forms of the gross manifestations and subtler causes [see also 2.10: 10].
+(Vedabase)

 Text 18